GTNewHorizons/GTNewHorizons3.0-Core-Mod/README.md

-# GT New Horizons Mod Pack 3.0
+# GT New Horizons 3.0 Core Mod

 GTNH 3.0 for Mc 1.12 or later